 - For recent learners and those developing technique, we offer the Technical Sweep program.

 - Open Sweep is for experienced sweep rowers focusing on improving fitness and development of more advanced rowing techniques.

 - The Competitive Sweep program focuses on preparation for major national regattas.

-- Members of the Open Sweep and Competitive Sweep programs also can participate in un-coached practices and Club Sculling practices (based on sculling coach approval).
+- Members of the Open Sweep and Competitive Sweep programs have the opportunity to participate in un-coached Captain's practices and Club Sculling practices (based on sculling coach approval).

-- For scullers, we offer coached sculling practices in the Club Sculling program; members of this program may also participate in the Open Sweep practices (based on Open coach approval).
+- For scullers, we offer coached sculling practices in the Club Sculling program; members of this program may also participate in the Open Sweep or Competitive Sweep practices (based on program signup and it's coach's approval).

 - Through our Inclusive program, we also offer specialized programs for veterans and adaptive programs for athletes with physical or cognitive disabilities, such as autism spectrum disorder.